_

 Jessie frowned uneasily, "not when the guy I talked to committed suicide, demon or no demon possessing him."

 "Of course the demon killed him, Kes told me you, him and Christine had the same blood type.
-The demons probably wanted to get you to annoy James, and well with no donors alive it would of been difficult to revive you during the crisis," Kathryn muttered.
+The demons probably wanted to get you to annoy James, and well with no donors alive it would have been difficult to revive you during the crisis," Kathryn muttered.

 "Yeah I don't know how I'm going to tell James that, he'll freak," Jessie said.
-"Just as long as my baby doesn't get the same type, though I'd be able to donate to him.. if he's anything like James he'd insist on the other way round."
+"Just as long as my baby doesn't get the same type, though I'd be able to donate to him.
+If he's anything like James he'd insist on the other way round."

 Kathryn frowned as she sat on the edge of her desk.
 "It's unlikely it will, he?"

 "Oh it's just a feeling.
-I heard you.."
+I heard you..."
 Jessie said.

 Kathryn turned very nervous, "yes I was, long ago but it didn't really end well.
-No I didn't have any feelings.. not really.
+No I didn't have any feelings, not really.
 I only had hope, it's a long story why."

 "No I mean recently," Jessie said.

-"Does everybody know now," Kathryn groaned.
-"As I know about you it's only fair..
+"Does everybody know now?"
+Kathryn groaned.
+"As I know about you it's only fair.
 Yes, but this time I do have a feeling.
 I promise to keep her away from your boy."

 Jessie narrowed her eyes, "you'd better."

 Kathryn smiled awkwardly in way that made her look like she was going to tell all.
-"Something tells me we wont have to worry about what you're worried about."
+"Something tells me we won't have to worry about what you're worried about."

 "Uh why?"
 Jessie said with a raised eyebrow.